Blackweather/BI_Generator/README.md

 # BI_Generator
-Repository for generator for Business Intelligence Systems
+Generator for Business Intelligence Systems

 Generator generates data for two data models - EXCEL and Database.
 The data models consist of data connected to ZOO operation.